 Axicabtagene Ciloleucel (KTE-C19): At the FDA

 Aggressive B-cell non-Hodgkin lymphoma (NHL) is a malignancy with promising, advanced CAR T research.
-Axicabtagene ciloleucel (axi-cel, for short), and also known as KTE-C19, is currently under priority FDA review for aggressive NHL, with data from the ZUMA-1 trial.
+Axicabtagene ciloleucel (Axi-Cel, for short) is currently under priority FDA review for aggressive NHL with data from the ZUMA-1 trial.

 Use of KTE-C19 in Acute Lymphoblastic Leukemia